davestewart/alias-hq/README.md

 ## Getting started

-You can configure and refactor any sized project *from scratch* in **under 30 seconds** by installing the package, running the CLI, and answering the prompts:
+You can configure and refactor any sized project in **less than a minute** by installing the package, running the CLI, and answering some prompts:

 ![cli](docs/assets/cli-preview.png)